gsokolowski/Crud-Php-Pdo/README.md

 Basic CRUD PHP PDO + Authorisation

-This is simple Php Crude with authentication.
+This is simple PHP CRUD with authentication.

 Installation